JonathanALTEN/grphx/README.md

 ```

 # Documentation
 Comprehensive documentation for `GrphX` is available in the documentation directory.
+Open `index.html` in `docs/html/`.

 # Tests
 To run all tests for the `GrphX` library; first build the project, then execute the `run_tests.ps1` script located in the script folder.
 This script will automatically execute all test cases and provide the test results.

-# GrphX in Action
-Examples of GrphX in action can be found in the examples directory.
-These examples demonstrate various use cases and scenarios where `GrphX` can be applied effectively.